veader/advent_of_code/2017/AdventOfCode2017/AdventOfCode2017/Day8/README.md

 _What is the largest value in any register_ after completing the instructions in your puzzle input?

 Your puzzle answer was `6061`.

+---

+### Part Two

+To be safe, the CPU also needs to know the _highest value held in any register during this process_ so that it can decide how much memory to allocate to these operations.
+For example, in the above instructions, the highest value ever held was `10` (in register `c` after the third instruction was evaluated).

+Your puzzle answer was `6696`.